-After about a year after Hayden Hidlay started wrestling, his younger brother Trent Hidlay joined him in the sport.
+About a year after Hayden Hidlay started wrestling, his younger brother Trent Hidlay joined him in the sport.
 The competition and aggressiveness between them is certainly one of the top reasons both of them were able to become D-I wrestlers.

 “Wrestling a lot of times is a family sport,” said NC State head coach Pat Popolizio.
 “If your older brother wrestles, you are usually forced into it, as you’re probably being attacked at home.
 It becomes a family dynamic, and that has been the case for many.”

 At the college level, fans and opponents alike see how dominant the brothers are, but it hasn’t always been that way.
 In fact, Trent Hidlay saw a lot of success in baseball and football before taking a break from wrestling.